A documentary feature by Pollywog Productions

 Role: Executive Producer, Director, Writer, Cinematographer

-October 30, 2017 - OFFICIAL SELECTION - Doctober Film Festival - Bellingham, Washington
+October 30 and November 5, 2017 - OFFICIAL SELECTION - Doctober Film Festival - Bellingham, Washington

-November 3-5 - OFFICIAL SELECTION - Friday Harbor Film Festival - San Juan Island, Washington
+November 3 and 4 - OFFICIAL SELECTION - Friday Harbor Film Festival - San Juan Island, Washington

 PAST SCREENINGS AND AWARDS: